SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 ## Customizing and Extending Components

+the new package should be either part of the application or a partner can create his own module with the extension

-As mentioned in the [architecture document](architecture.md), when customizing or extending the sample app component, do not modify the packages within `@sfcc-bff` and `@sfcc-core`.
+As mentioned in the [architecture document](architecture.md), when customizing or extending the sample app component, you should not modify the packages within `@sfcc-bff` and `@sfcc-core`.
 These packages will be published and consumed via `npm`.
-Instead, create a new custom package within the monorepo that registers itself with `@sfcc-core\core` and provides access to data from a third-party service.
+Instead, create a new custom package within the monorepo or create a new module that registers itself with `@sfcc-core\core` and provides access to data from a third-party service.
+Then we will need to extend the data model and extend the query for the client component.

 This example below illustrates how to create a product recommendations extension for product details component: